 The legal provisions for a branch in Czech Republic

 A branch cannot acquire real estate in the Czech Republic, it can onlylease aCzech property and may be managed only by a Czech resident or a foreigner with a Czech residency permit.
 The list of actions that the branch opened in the Czech Republic will perform must be written in full in the application deposited at the Commercial Registry.
 The branch is then allowed to perform only those actions on the Czech territory.

 When opening a company in the Czech Republic that operates as a branch office, the main regulations which govern its registration are given by the Civil Code, the Trade Licensing Act, the Act on Commercial Codes of legal and natural entities, the Act on Business Corporations, but also the Act on International Private Law.

 From a legal point of view, it is important to know that a branch office is considered a permanent establishment of a foreign company.
 One of the main advantages of opening a branch office refers to the fact that it benefits from a simplerregistration procedure, but the company operating there will have the same rights and obligations prescribed to all businesses operating in this country.

-Following the incorporation of the Czech branch, the company is required to use in its official documents a set of information regarding both the branch and the parent company.
+Following the incorporation of the Czech branch in 2023, the company is required to use in its official documents a set of information regarding both the branch and the parent company.
 In this sense, it is necessary to mention the place of incorporation of the parent company and of the branch, but also the address where the branch performs its activities.